donovanh/donovanh.github.com/codepen-dublin/index.md

 </div>

-Our next meetup is Thursday, 5th November.
-[RSVP here](https://nvite.com/CodePenDublin/a014) to take part!
+Our next meetup is Thursday, 2nd June.
+[RSVP here](https://ti.to/donovan/codepen-meetup-june) to take part!
 Will be fun.

 ## Social media